-Give the Mechanic Your Coverage Membership Card– All coverage holders with Endurance are issued a membership card.
-They will use this whenever their car needs repairs and give it directly to the mechanic so they can relay the info and pricing to us.
+- Give the Mechanic Your Coverage Membership Card: All coverage holders with Endurance are issued a membership card.
+They will use this whenever they need car repairs taken care of by giving it directly to the mechanic so they can relay the info and pricing to us.

-Once those steps are taken care of, you just have to wait for the repairs to be done!
+Once those steps are taken care of, you just have to sit back and wait for the repairs to be done!

 Maintenance Tips for Cars with Over 150k Miles